dbernheisel/dbernheisel.github.io/src/pages/blog/vim-elixir-ls-plug/index.md

 everything's updated, downloaded, and recompiled without issue.
 I can also run `ElixirLS.compile()` at any time if I suspect I need to update ElixirLS.

-With nvim.coc I can also check `:CocInfo` to see if the language servers are running ok.
+With coc.nvim I can also check `:CocInfo` to see if the language servers are running ok.

 ## Use the fruits of the labor